triton-inference-server/python_backend/README.md

 /opt/tritonserver/bin/tritonserver --model-repository=`pwd`/models --backend-config=python,python-runtime=<full path to custom Python location>
 ```

+You will also need to install all the dependencies mentioned in the "Install
-Ensure that in the new Python environment `numpy` and `grpcio-tools` packages are installed.
+from Source" section in the new environment too.

 ## Error Handling